 One thing most businesses emphasize is strategic planning.
 However, few consider the required metrics and milestones that indicate successful strategy execution.
 An even smaller number actively track their progress.
 Knowing what success looks like is necessary for incremental adjustments, killing projects, or pivoting plans to attain outcomes.

-Managing a business is more than stating what you plan on doing; you also have to act on those plans so your business can experience the results.
+Managing a business is more than stating what you plan on doing; you must act on those plans so your business can experience the results.
 The problem is that MSPs know you lack the skills to assess their performance.
-If no one in your company knows how to manage the performance of your MSP proactively, this oversight impacts your business.
+If no one in your company knows how to proactively manage your MSP’s performance, this oversight impacts your business.

-Many problems result from poor execution, including negligence, missed goals, a lack of knowledge regarding completed tasks, and how projects are draining resources.
+Many problems result from poor execution, including negligence, missed goals, a lack of knowledge regarding completed tasks, and how projects drain resources.
 Make sure your team focuses on executing the actions needed to complete initiatives so you can make moves within your business.

 Let’s Get Your Business Going

 With an improved understanding of reducing oversight and boosting accountability, making progress on building up your business with fewer errors is less complicated.
 That said, accountability is only the tip of the iceberg; you’re going to need to take extra steps to continue growing and expanding your company.

 As a proud supporter of American companies, Certitude Security® is working diligently to inform leaders and facilitate essential asset protection priorities for manufacturers and supply chains throughout the United States.